racker/service-registry-docs/General-API-Information.md

-badRequest | 400 | The system received an invalid value in a request serviceWithThisIdExists | 400 | Service with the specified if already exists invalidLimit | 400 | Invalid limit has been specified. limitReached | 400 | Limit has been reached.
+badRequest | 400 | The system received an invalid value in a request serviceWithThisIdExists | 400 | Service with the specified if already exists invalidLimit | 400 | Invalid limit has been specified. badRequestHttpsOnly | 400 | API endpoint is only accessible over a secure (https) connection limitReached | 400 | Limit has been reached.
 Please contact sr@rackspace.com to increase your limit. rateLimitReached | 400 | Rate limit has been reached.
 Please wait before trying again. unauthorizedError | 401 | The system received a request from a user that is not authenticated.